GEO or technical optimization: do you have to choose?

 How to measure your technical foundation

-A GEO audit analyzes 149 checkpoints across 8 dimensions:
+A GEO audit analyzes the technical foundation across 8 public decision areas:

 - Crawler accessibility - Can AI access your content?